dimajix/flowman/BUILDING.md

     mvn clean install -DskipTests

-## Build for Custom Spark Version
+## Build for Custom Spark / Hadoop Version

 Per default, Flowman will be built for fairly recent versions of Spark (2.4.5 as of this writing) and Hadoop (2.8.5).
 But of course you can also build for a different version by either using a profile

     mvn install -Pspark2.2 -Phadoop2.7 -DskipTests

 This will always select the latest bugfix version within the minor version.
 You can also specify versions explicitly as follows:

     mvn install -Dspark.version=2.2.1 -Dhadoop.version=2.7.3

-Note that using profiles is the preferred way, as this gurantees that also dependencies are selected using the correct version.
+Note that using profiles is the preferred way, as this guarantees that also dependencies are selected using the correct version.
+The following profiles are available:

+* spark-2.3
+* spark-2.4
+* spark-3.0
+* hadoop-2.6
+* hadoop-2.7
+* hadoop-2.8
+* hadoop-2.9
+* hadoop-3.1
+* hadoop-3.2
+* CDH-5.15

 ## Building for Cloudera

 The Maven project also contains preconfigured profiles for Cloudera.

     mvn install -Pspark-2.3 -PCDH-5.15 -DskipTests

+## Skipping Docker Image

+Part of the build also is a Docker image.
+Since you might not want to use it, because you are using different base images, you can skip the building of the Docker image via `-Ddockerfile.skip`

 # Releasing